Return of the Jedi: Plot

-As the others rendezvous with the Rebel Alliance, Luke returns to Dagobah to complete his Jedi training with Yoda, whom he discovers is dying.
-Yoda confirms that Darth Vader, once the Jedi knight Anakin Skywalker, is Luke's father, and reveals that there is another Skywalker, before vanishing and becoming one with the Force.
-Obi-Wan Kenobi's Force spirit then tells Luke that Leia is his twin sister, and that he must face Vader again to finish his training and defeat the Empire.
+As the others rendezvous with the Rebel Alliance, Luke returns to Dagobah to complete his Jedi training with Yoda, who is dying when he arrives.
+Before Yoda dies, he confirms that Darth Vader is Luke's father, the former Jedi Knight Anakin Skywalker, and that there is another Skywalker.
+Obi-Wan Kenobi's Force spirit tells Luke that Leia is his twin sister, and that he must face Vader again to finish his training and defeat the Empire.

 The Alliance learns that the Empire has been constructing a second Death Star under the supervision of the Emperor.
-As the station is protected by an energy shield, Han leads a strike team which includes Luke, Leia and Chewbacca to destroy the shield generator on the forest moon of Endor; doing so will allow the Rebel fleet to destroy the Death Star.
-The team uses a stolen Imperial shuttle to arrive undetected and encounters a tribe of Ewoks, gaining their trust after an initial conflict.
-Later, Luke tells Leia that she is his sister, Vader is their father, and that he must confront him.
-Surrendering to Imperial troops, he is brought before Vader, and fails to convince him to reject the dark side of the Force.
+The station is protected by an energy shield on the forest moon of Endor.
+Han leads a strike team, including Luke, Leia, and Chewbacca, to destroy its generator.
+Once on the moon, the team gains the trust of a tribe of Ewoks after an initial conflict.
+Later, Luke tells Leia she is his sister, and Vader is their father.
+Luke surrenders to Imperial troops and is brought before Vader, but fails to convince him to reject the dark side of the Force.

-Vader brings Luke to the Emperor, who intends to turn him to the dark side, and reveals that his friends and the Rebel fleet are headed into a trap.
-On Endor, Han's team is captured by Imperial forces, but a counterattack by the Ewoks allows the Rebels to infiltrate the shield generator.
-Meanwhile, Lando Calrissian in the Millennium Falcon and Admiral Ackbar lead the Rebel assault on the Death Star, finding its shield still active and the Imperial fleet waiting for them.
+Luke is brought to the Emperor, who intends to turn him to the dark side.
+He also reveals that Luke's friends on Endor and the rebel fleet are heading into a trap.
+On the forest moon, Han's team is captured by Imperial forces, but the Ewoks counterattack, allowing the rebels to infiltrate the shield generator.
+Meanwhile, with Lando Calrissian piloting the Millennium Falcon, he and Admiral Ackbar lead the rebel assault on the Death Star, finding its shield still active and the Imperial fleet waiting for them.

-The Emperor reveals to Luke that the Death Star is fully operational and orders the firing of its superlaser, destroying a Rebel starship.
-He tempts Luke to give in to his anger.
-Luke attempts to attack him, but Vader intervenes and the two engage in a lightsaber duel.
-Vader senses that Luke has a sister and threatens to turn her to the dark side if Luke does not.
-In retaliation, Luke defeats Vader, severing his prosthetic hand.
-The Emperor orders Luke to take Vader's place, but Luke refuses, declaring himself to be a Jedi, like his father before him.
-Enraged, the Emperor begins torturing Luke to death with Force lightning.
-Unwilling to let his son die, Vader betrays the Emperor by throwing him down a reactor shaft to his death, but he is mortally electrocuted in the process.
-At his redeemed father's last request, Luke removes Anakin’s mask and after a brief talk, he dies peacefully in Luke's arms.
+The Emperor reveals to Luke that the Death Star is fully operational and orders the firing of its massive laser, which destroys a rebel starship.
+He tempts Luke to give in to his anger and embrace the dark side of the Force.
+Luke attacks him, but Vader intervenes, and the two engage in a lightsaber duel.
+During the battle, Vader discovers Leia is his daughter and threatens to turn her to the Dark Side, causing Luke to snap and sever Vader's prosthetic hand in a fit of rage.
+The Emperor orders Luke to kill his father, but Luke, realizing how close he is to suffering his father's fate, refuses.
+In response, the Emperor tortures Luke with Force lightning.
+Unwilling to let his son die, Vader throws the Emperor down a shaft to his demise, but is fatally electrocuted in the process.
+Before dying, Vader asks Luke to remove his mask in a moment of reconciliation.